 - Serve topped with 2 tablespoon Chives.

 - Try to use a stick blender to blend this soup.
-You could use a jug blender, but you would have to wait until it was completely cooled before blender, as the jug could explode when hot liquid is blender.
+You could use a jug blender, but you would have to wait until it was completely cooled before blender, as the jug could break when hot liquid is blended.
 Try to do it in batches in the blender.

 - You could swap the chives for parsley or basil.